HuXioAn/AppleSilicons/README.md

 For CPU-based builds, cwd into `build` and execute the binary.
 For GPU-based builds, cwd into `build/XXX.app/Contents/MacOS` (where `XXX` is the name of an executable) and execute the binary.

+## STREAM

+To test the bandwidth of unified memory architecture of M-Series chips, STREAM test is used.
+And a Metal GPU version was ported from a [CUDA/HIP version](https://github.com/KTH-ScaLab/multi-gpu-comm/blob/master/tools/stream/stream_cpugpu.cpp).

+### Usage

+Change the clang path in [STREAM-CPU.sh](./STREAM/STREAM-CPU.sh).
+And execute the scripts.

+Follow the commands in [metalBuild.txt](./STREAM/metalBuild.txt).
+And execute the `streamMetal.out`